mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/webapp/best-practices.md

   ![popover user attribute component](/img/extend/bp-user-attributes.png)

 ### Actions related to emoji and GIFs
 - Recommendation: Have your plugin add a component to the emoji picker.
-This is not yet supported, but some [work had previously started](https://github.com/mattermost/mattermost-server/issues/10412#issuecomment-481776595) with the issue currently opened as Help Wanted.
+This is not yet supported, but some {{< newtabref href="https://github.com/mattermost/mattermost-server/issues/10412#issuecomment-481776595" title="work had previously started" >}} with the issue currently opened as Help Wanted.
 - Examples: Bitmoji plugin; GIFs via Giphy or Gfycat

 ## Set up the plugin to properly communicate with the Mattermost Server

 ### Use the Mattermost Server's `SiteURL` in your web app plugin

 In order to make sure your plugin has full compatibility with your Mattermost server, you should use the server's configured SiteURL in each API call you send to the server from the webapp.
-Here's an [example](https://github.com/mattermost/mattermost-plugin-jira/blob/19a9c2442817132b4eee5c77e259b80a40188a6a/webapp/src/selectors/index.js#L13-L26) of how to compute the SiteURL:
+Here's an {{< newtabref href="https://github.com/mattermost/mattermost-plugin-jira/blob/19a9c2442817132b4eee5c77e259b80a40188a6a/webapp/src/selectors/index.js#L13-L26" title="example" >}} of how to compute the SiteURL:

 ```js
 export const getPluginServerRoute = (state) => {